AutoGAN-based Dimension Reduction for Privacy Preservation: Acknowledgment

 \textbf{Di Zhuang} received the B.E. degree in computer science and information security from Nankai University, China.
 He is currently pursuing his Ph.D. degree in electrical engineering with University of South Florida, Tampa.
 His research interests include cyber security, social network science, privacy enhancing technologies, machine learning and big data analytics.
-He is a student member of IEEE.
+He is a student member of IEEE.\\

 \textbf{J. Morris Chang} is a professor in the Department of Electrical Engineering at the University of South Florida.
 He received his Ph.D. degree from the North Carolina State University.
-His past industrial experiences include positions at Texas Instruments, Microelectronic Center of North Carolina and AT\&T Bell Labs.
 He received the University Excellence in Teaching Award at Illinois Institute of Technology in 1999.
 His research interests include: cyber security, wireless networks, and energy efficient computer systems.
 In the last six years, his research projects on cyber security have been funded by DARPA.
-Currently, he is leading a DARPA project under Brandeis program focusing on privacy-preserving computation over Internet.
 He is a handling editor of Journal of Microprocessors and Microsystems and an editor of IEEE IT Professional.
-He is a senior member of IEEE.

 \textbf{PeiYuan Wu} is an assistant professor at National Taiwan University since 2017.
 He was born in Taipei, Taiwan, R.O.C., in 1987.
 He received the B.S.E. degree in electrical engineering from National Taiwan University in 2009, and the M.A. and Ph.D. degrees in electrical engineering from Princeton University in 2012 and 2015, respectively.
 He joined Taiwan Semiconductor Manufacturing Company from 2015 to 2017.
 He was a recipient of the Gordon Y.S.
 Wu Fellowship in 2010, Outstanding Teaching Assistant Award at Princeton University in 2012.
 His research interest lies in artificial intelligence, signal processing, estimation and prediction, and cyber-physical system modeling.